teobouvard/igclib/readme.md

 ---

-## Build and view the documentation
+## Build the documentation locally

 Once installed, run `make docs` and go to http://0.0.0.0:8000/build/html/